 Radio Tower (F2): Wireless Models Only: Toggles the internal wireless LAN or Bluetooth (on selected models) ON or OFF with an on-screen-display.
-When enabled, the

-ON or OFF with an on-screen-display.
 When enabled, the corresponding wireless indicator will light.
-Windows software settings are necessary to
+Windows software settings are necessary to use the wireless LAN or Bluetooth.

-Envelope Icon (F3): Pressing this button will launch your Email application while Windows is running.

-"e" Icon (F4): Pressing this button will launch your Internet browser application while Windows is running.
+- Envelope Icon (F3): Pressing this button will launch your Email application while Windows is running. - "e" Icon (F4): Pressing this button will launch your Internet browser application while Windows is running.

-Filled Sun Icon (F5):

-Decreases the display brightness
+Filled Sun Icon (F5):Decreases the display brightness